UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > The staging area can hold changes from any number of files
 > that you want to commit as a single snapshot.
 >
-> 1. Add some text to `README.md` noting your decision
+> 1. Add some text to `notes.txt` noting your decision
 > to consider writing a manuscript.
 > 2. Create a new file `manuscript.txt` with your initial thoughts.
 > 3. Add changes from both files to the staging area,